awesomesocks123/weather-app/README.md

 ## Features
 - Search for any city and view current weather conditions
-- Get AI-inspired, weather-based color palette suggestions for your outfit
+- Get weather-based color palette suggestions for your outfit
-- Fast city search with autocomplete suggestions
 - Clean, mobile-friendly UI

 ## Tech Stack